superwofy/E9X-M-CAN-Integration-Module/README.md

 * Control Throttle map with the M button.
 * Control DTC with the M button.
 * Control EDC with the M button.
+* Control Servotronic with the M button - through SVT70 module.
 * Control the exhaust flap with the M button.
 * Display Shiftlights - including startup animation, sync with the variable redline.
 * Display Launch Control flag.